anebz/cloud/Accreditations/aws_developer_associate.md

 * When writing a new object to S3 and immediately listing the keys within a bucket, the object might not appear in the list until the change is fully propagated
 * When deleting an object and immediately trying to read it or list it, S3 might return the deleted data until the change fully propagated

+When a large number of objects are uploaded, to improve performance, add a hash prefix to the folder.
+Introducing randomness as key prefix improves performance.
+If all files are in the same folder, add the key prefix to the object.

+Whenever an object is uploaded, a HTTP 200 result code and MD5 checksum, taken together, indicate that the operation was successful.

 > Downloading